 Access: If you can’t reach it, you can’t maintain it.
 It is always a good idea to keep track within arm’s reach.
 This can have an impact on the size and shape or your layout.
 Access also includes tunnels and other long stretches of hidden track, and other important things like switch machines, electrical components, and operating accessories.

-If you do have the option of filling an entire room with trains, remember to leave enough room for you and your guests to move around as well!
+If you do have the option of filling an entire room with trains, remember to leave enough room for you and your guests to move around as well.
 Aisle width is as important as platform width.
 Around-the-walls designs or moveable/removable benchwork sections can make layout access much easier and provide more interesting operating designs.

-Keep it simple: The “spaghetti bowl” effect, or simply packing as much track onto a platform as possible often proves the old adage, “Less is more.”
+Keep it simple: The “spaghetti bowl” effect, or simply packing as much track onto a platform as possible often proves the adage, “Less is more.”
 Real trains rarely pass through the same scene repeatedly.
 A looping layout plan may add a longer run, but it detracts from the appearance that the train is actually going somewhere.

 A balance between tracks and scenery can be hard to achieve, especially in yards where more track would seem to lead to more fun.
 It’s not the amount of track but how it’s used that matters.
-Especially on a small layout, a little empty space actually makes the railroad seem larger.
+Especially on a small layout, a little space actually makes the railroad seem larger.

 Height: There is no single best height to build your train layout, but it is still an important consideration in any design.
 Higher platforms offer more natural viewing angles for adults and easier access underneath for construction and maintenance.
 Lower platforms allow a longer reach for wider layouts and are more comfortable for children.
-Then there are multi-level layouts which combine the best (and worst) features of both.
+Then there are multi-level layouts that combine the best (and worst) features of both.